E4LArTPC/E4Track/README.md

 Functions for Landau-Vavilov theory.
 This class is valid for muons, charged pions, charged kaons and protons.
-Call this class wiht valid PdgID numbers.
+Call this class with valid PdgID numbers.

 - Muons: 13
 - Charged pions: 211